jarmoruuth/AutoIntegrate/README.md

 It is possible to automatically install and update AutoIntegrate script by adding it to the PixInsight update repository.
-Whenever PixInsight is started it will then check for updates to AutoIntegate.js.
+Whenever PixInsight is started it will then check for updates to AutoIntegate.
 To enable automatic updates you need to add the following Url to the PixInsight Resources/Updates/Manage Repositories.

 https://ruuth.xyz/autointegrate

 Alternatively the script can be run from the PixInsight Script Editor

+1. Download source code zip from GitHub and unzip the contents.
-1. Open Script Editor in PixInsight
+2. Open Script Editor in PixInsight
-2. Open file AutoIntegrate.js
+3. Open file AutoIntegrate.js
-3. Press F9 to run the script in the editor
+4. Press F9 to run the script in the editor
-4. Add files with Add buttons
+5. Add files with add buttons
-5. Click Run and wait until the script completes
+6. Click Run and wait until the script completes

-It is also possible to run manually background extraction, histogram transformations or other steps on the integrated images and then continue automatic processing from there.
+For more details see page https://ruuth.xyz/AutoIntegrateInfo.html

 This product is based on software from the PixInsight project, developed by Pleiades Astrophoto and its contributors (https://pixinsight.com/).